SPOOKY TOOTH-THE ISLAND YEARS.

 The Last Puff.

 That wasn’t the end of the Spooky Tooth story.
 Instead, it was just the end of a chapter.
 Mike Harrison, Mike Kellie and Luther Grosvenor remained.
-Chris Wright exited stage left.
+Gary Wright exited stage left.
 So did bassist Andy Leigh.
 In their place, came some new faces.

 Among them, were guitarist Henry McCullough, bassist Alan Spenner and Chris Stainton.
 He played bass, piano and organ.
 His versatility would be put to good use on The Last Puff, which was billed as an album from Spooky Tooth Featuring Mike Harrison.